 There was a woman who admitted she was sexually attracted to me.
 We told our life partners and that was that.

 At the other extreme, two women in the church and I were considering going to a nearby conference.
 One of the women informed me she would not go because it would be “improper.”
 I was hurt by that, especially since there were two women going and not just one.

 Those who warn us about the dangers of cross-gender friendships have certain presumptions.

-They seem to imply that the paramount thing about human beings is our sexuality, like we are mostly raging hormones and gender-specific body parts overcome by uncontrollable primordial impulses.
+- They imply that the paramount thing about human beings is our sexuality, like we are mostly raging hormones and gender-specific body parts overcome by uncontrollable primordial impulses.

-They seem to imply that we cannot control ourselves and that those of the opposite sex will try to seduce us as though everyone is either a slut or a horndog.
+- They seem to think we cannot control ourselves and that those of the opposite sex will try to seduce us as though everyone is either a slut or a horndog.

-We can’t trust ourselves or others to have a normal adult friendships.
+- We can’t trust ourselves or others to have normal adult friendships.
 It will turn into something sexual.

 - Unfortunately, they seem to believe that a true cross-gender friendship is impossible.